vacp2p/rfc/content/docs/rfcs/51/README.md

 Waku static sharding can manage $2^16$ shard clusters.
 Each shard cluster is identified by its index (between $0$ and $2^16-1$).

-A specific shard cluster is either globally available to all apps (like the default pubsub topic), specific for an app protocol, or reserved for automatic sharding (see next section).
+A specific shard cluster is either globally available to all apps, specific for an app protocol, or reserved for automatic sharding (see next section).